fmartinlef/zbxtool/admtool/README.md

 the config.ini file is self documented and accept environment variable interpolation

 # examples of tool calling
-From zbxtool directory
+From admtool directory

-1/ python admtool/hosts_config.py --zbxenv prod --limit 10
+1/ python hosts_config.py --zbxenv prod --limit 10

 generate an excel file with first 10 hosts in zabbix production environnement the generated file is in <zbxtool_dir>/<save_dir>/"zbxenv"/ directory

-2/ python admtool/templates_export.py --grpname tpl --tplname Template --verbose true
+2/ python templates_export.py --grpname tpl --tplname Template --verbose true

 export and document templates which name contains "Template" and pertains in hostgroup "tpl*". the generated files are in <zbxtool_dir>/<save_dir>/"zbxenv"/"hostgroup" directories